pingcap/docs-tidb-operator/en/backup-to-blob-using-job.md

 ### Check Dumpling Job Status

-Run the following command to check the Pod status of the Dumpling Job:
+Run the following command to check the Pod status of the Dumpling job.
+Replace the variables with your specific values as needed:

 ```shell
 kubectl -n ${namespace} get pod ${name}
 ```

-### View Dumpling Job Logs
+### View Dumpling job logs

-Run the following command to view the logs of the Dumpling Job:
+Run the following command to view the logs of the Dumpling Job.
+Replace the variables with your specific values as needed:

 ```shell
 kubectl -n ${namespace} logs pod ${name}